Getting Families Started in Emergency Response Communications (ERC)

 If you wished for your radio to run 72 hours, you'd need at least 2 regular batteries to be able to rotate through charging options, or you can buy an extended life battery here (one option).

 This one will run approximately twice as long as a regular battery, it has a port (hole) in the top of it (see right photo) where a charger can be put in it.
-If you'd like to just buy two with USB chargers that you can plug into the port, here's a link for that here (always check availability and prices and save your receipts).

 I like to think of the UV5R as the radio equivalent of the old handcarts that were used by the Saints to trek westward when they were short on conventional or traditional modes of transportation like regular wagons (the handcart of ham radio, an economical entry-level starter into amateur radio communications).